 |Content research, competitor analysis, influencer identification

 Rank Higher in Search Engine Results Pages with SEO

 Search engine optimization (SEO) is the process of optimizing your website and content to rank higher in search engine results pages (SERPs).
 SEO is an important online small business marketing strategy because it can help you reach people who are searching for things related to your business.

-To optimize your website and content for search engines, you will need to conduct keyword research to identify the specific words and phrases that your ideal audience is searching for.
+To optimize your website and content for search engines, you must conduct keyword research to identify the specific words and phrases your ideal audience is searching for.
 Use tools like Google Keyword Planner, Ahrefs, and SEMrush to find relevant keywords and phrases.